Sharmainne/CZSHS-LEIBNIZ-Team/README.md

 # 1. Mobility Management
         In the Mobility management this are refers to the process of maintaining uninterrupted connectivity or access to a moving object.
 In telecommunications, it enables call/data transparency through monitoring device location and network handovers.
 For robotics, it is the capability of a robot to move autonomously, such as localization, mapping, path planning, and avoidance of obstacles, to preserve operational objectives during movement.
 ## 1.1.
 Motor Selection
+    For the front wheels, the team used the "AI STEAM 101S Simulated Steering Gear Module" because it functions as a software-driven core for the robot's mobility.
+It controls Mecanum wheels with high precision to achieve various mechanical rotations.
+This module provides variable angular velocity (from slow to fast turning speed), infinite angular displacement (constant 360-degree rotation), and an exceptionally small, even zero, turning radius (allowing rotation about a point). while at the back of the vehicle the team use A 'LEGO Servo Motor' this is a specialized motor, since this  offers precise control over angular position rather than continuous rotation.
+It achieves this accuracy through a built-in encoder that provides feedback on its current angle.
+Unlike ordinary motors, it's commanded to move to specific positions within a limited range of motion (e.g., ±180 degrees), making it ideal for tasks requiring exact angular control like steering or operating robotic arms.
+     The team used the 'AI STEAM 101S Simulated Gear Module' and the 'LEGO Servo Motor' for the vehicle because both can provide the precise, software-driven control over motion in robots that the team desired.
+These motors enable complex robotic movements, such as advanced steering or accurate positioning, and rely on digital commands from a central controller, moving beyond simple continuous rotation.
 ## 1.2.
 Robot Design